 Formerly serving on the inaugural Sustainable Kingston Board of Directors and Kingston Health Sciences Centre (KHSC) Board of Directors, Glenn is passionate about the ongoing success and development of his community.
-He currently serves as Vice Chair, Secretary/Treasurer, and Member of the Colleges Ontario Committee of Presidents, Chair of the Colleges Ontario Audit Committee and member of the OCAS Board of Directors and Member of the CAAT Pension Plan Sponsors’ Committee.
+He currently serves as Vice Chair, Secretary/Treasurer, and Member of the Colleges Ontario Committee of Presidents, Chair of the Colleges Ontario Audit Committee and Chair of the OCAS Board of Directors and Member of the CAAT Pension Plan Sponsors’ Committee.

 If you follow Glenn on Twitter you will know he is passionate about the student experience at St. Lawrence College and ensuring success of all of our learners.
 He is dedicated to the leadership role the College plays in our community and the importance of our students and graduates to our region.